carneiroDotDev/BIT_Scholarship_Project_Notes/README.md

 ## How to send your notes?

+There are two ways you can collaborate to this repo:

+### 1. You can ask for Collaborator permissions and modify the files directly

+Communicate via Slack or open an Issue here in GitHub.
+It would be a pleasure to add you as a collaborator.

+### 2. You can fork this repo and submit a pull request

 You will only need to have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your machine.

 [Fork this repository](https://github.com/carneiroDotDev/BIT_Scholarship_Project_Notes/fork)